thevirtuoso1973/chris-coin/README.md

 # ChrisCoin

-This is an attempt to implement Bitcoin using the spec.
+This is an attempt to implement Bitcoin using (mostly) Satoshi's [original paper](https://bitcoincore.org/bitcoin.pdf).